plusterm/plusterm/readme_modules.txt

 	the data is irrelevant.

 3:	for removal of a module they also need to have a function name(self):
-	which returns the name of the module, and remove(self,modulename): which handles any destruction needed.
+	which returns the name of the module, and remove(self): which handles any destruction needed before removing the module from the active modulelist.

 4:	all setting up of the module must be done when the constructor is done